Retention policies

 Retention Settings

-• Delete older than: Set the retention period in Days/Weeks/Months/Years from the email’s date.
+• Delete older than: Set the retention period in Days/Weeks/Months/Years from the object’s deletion date.

-• Use the Calculate effect option to estimate the amount of data that will be deleted based on the current retention policy settings.
+• You can use the Calculate effect option to estimate the amount of data that will be deleted immediately based on the current retention policy settings.

-By enforcing the policy shown below, all emails older than five years will be permanently deleted from the backup.
+By enforcing the policy shown below, all emails deleted more than two years ago will be permanently deleted from the backup.
 This policy applies to all users' emails.

 1.5.
 Policy for OneDrive file version history